Château Petit Village

 Château Petit Village produces a red wine under the Pomerol appellation.
 It is characterised by an intense cherry red colour, aromas of black fruits and spicy notes, and a silky texture.
 The wine can be enjoyed now, but it can also be kept for several decades.

 The terroir of Château Petit Village is located on the highest part of the Pomerol plateau.
-It consists of deep gravels, wrapped in light clay and sand on an alios subsoil.
-This terroir is favourable for producing high-quality red wines, with intense aromas and silky tannins.
+It consists of deep gravels, wrapped in light, sandy clays on an alios subsoil.
+This terroir is favourable for the production of high-quality red wines, with intense aromas and silky tannins.

 The wine is vinified in stainless steel tanks to preserve its fruity aromas.
-It is then aged in French oak barrels, of which 60% are new barrels, for 15 months.
+It is then aged in French oak barrels, 60% of which are new, for 15 months.
 The new barrels bring woody and vanilla notes to the wine.

-What is the other wine from Château Petit Village?
+What is the other wine of Château Petit Village?

-Le Jardin de Petit-Village, the estate's second wine, is made exclusively from Merlot, the traditional grape variety of Pomerol.
-It is an elegant, round and harmonious wine, ready to drink earlier than Château Petit-Village.
+Le Jardin de Petit-Village, the estate's second wine, is made solely from Merlot, the traditional grape variety of Pomerol.
+It is an elegant, round and harmonious wine, ready to drink sooner than Château Petit-Village.

 The best vintages of Château Petit Village